Giles Farndale

 Press gang, mid eighteenth century

 Thirteen ships of the Royal Navy have borne the name HMS "Experiment".
-HMS Experiment 1740 was a 24 gun, sixth rate ship, of the Royal Navy.
-She was launched in 1740 and sold in 1763.
+HMS Experiment of 1740 was a 24 gun, sixth rate ship, of the Royal Navy.
+She was launched on 18 April 1740 and sold in 1763.
+At the time of her commissioning and during the relevant period of the Spanish wars, she was described as a 20 gun vessel.
+She was built in Plymouth dockyard by Henry Bird.

 She later captured the French privateer, Telemaque in 1757 and had the young John Jervis serving on board her.